th3jesta/ha-lcars/README.md

 </tr>
 </table>

 Additionally, since version 4.0, vertical and horizontal stacks can be themed.
+Stack titles are placed in the side border.
 This allows multiple cards to be stacked evenly within LCARS framing:
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>